quickemu-project/quickemu/README.md

 ## Documentation

-The wiki describes how to quickly get up and running with `quickemu` and also covers more advanced configuration and usage.
+The wiki describes how to get up and running with Quickemu and also covers more advanced configuration and usage.

 - [**Installation**](https://github.com/quickemu-project/quickemu/wiki/01-Installation) 💾
 - [**Create Linux virtual machines**](https://github.com/quickemu-project/quickemu/wiki/02-Create-Linux-virtual-machines) 🐧